 ‘Working Man,’Jury’s latest film, is the culmination of a decade long project.
 The story follows a factory worker who continues going to his job every day, despite the factory being shut down.
 But Jury added,

-Between rejected scripts piling up in a corner somewhere, and new projects that take years to come to fruition, the screenwriter’s path to success often sounds daunting, albeit impossible.
-But is it hard to be a screenwriter?
+Between rejected scripts piling up in a corner somewhere, and new projects that take years to come to fruition, the screenwriter’s path to success often sounds daunting, or even impossible.
+But how hard is it to become a screenwriter?
+Is it worth the screenwriter salary?
 We asked Jury for an honest answer.

-It was encouraging to hear Jury say this because it seems writers mostly hear about how hard it is to pursue this dream, and how they should consider other options.
+It was encouraging to hear Jury say this because it seems writers mostly hear about how hard it is to pursue this dream, how they should consider other options, and what the odds are of becoming a screenwriter.
 But perhaps, other jobs that are ultimately fulfilling are also just as difficult.
-So why give up on your dreams?
+So why give up on your screenwriting dreams?

 SoCreate will make screenwriting a reality for more people around the globe.
 Maybe it will also make the profession more appealing and easier to pursue.
 Until then, I’d encourage you to go for it, just like Jury says.